Mission & History

 After Yeh’s retirement in 2016, Alastair Willis was named music director and he continues to serve in this position today.
 His charismatic and theatrical music making leads the Symphony in exciting performances that establish the South Bend Symphony Orchestra as one of the finest orchestras in the Midwest.

-The South Bend Symphony Orchestra has been host to legendary musicians such as Percy Grainger, Van Cliburn, Arthur Rubenstein, Glenn Gould, Michael Rabin, Leontyne Price, Marian Anderson, Yuja Wang, Hilary Hahn, and Yo-Yo Ma, who will be making his return to our stage in May 2023.
+The South Bend Symphony Orchestra has been host to legendary musicians such as Percy Grainger, Van Cliburn, Arthur Rubenstein, Glenn Gould, Michael Rabin, Leontyne Price, Marian Anderson, Yuja Wang, Hilary Hahn, and Yo-Yo Ma, who made his return to our stage in May 2023.
 The Symphony today performs three separate concert series, in addition to 50 free chamber music performances in the community and brings live symphonic music to over 10,000 students annually.
-As we celebrate our landmark 90th Anniversary Season, we thank you for your patronage, ensuring the lasting legacy of the South Bend Symphony Orchestra.

 Alastair Willis

-In the 2021-22 season Willis was re-engaged by the Chicago Symphony, Qatar Philharmonic, Pacific Northwest Ballet, La Porte County Symphony, and Salute to Vienna, and made his debut with the Rockford Symphony.
-This season he returns to the Chicago Symphony, Qatar Philharmonic, River Oaks Chamber Orchestra, Pacific Northwest Ballet and Salute to Vienna.
+Last season Willis was re-engaged by the Chicago Symphony, Qatar Philharmonic, and Salute to Vienna, and made his Vienna debut with the Vienna Opera Ball Orchestra.
+This season he returns to the Qatar Philharmonic and Salute to Vienna and makes his debut with Vienna’s Imperial Philharmonic.

 Previous positions include Music Director of the Illinois Symphony, Principal Guest Conductor with the Florida Orchestra’s Coffee Concert series, Associate Conductor of the Seattle Symphony, Assistant Conductor with the Cincinnati Symphony and Pops Orchestras, and Music Director of the Cincinnati Symphony Youth Orchestra.